xaneem/Treasure-Hunt/README.md

 4. In your phpMyAdmin, create a new database (with the name you entered in config.php), and import the tables.sql file.
 5. Your installation should now be ready.
 To make yourself an admin, first log-in using Facebook, and in the "users" table, change your role to a number >1 (say, 10).
 6. Let me know if you face any problems.

+Note:
+Some hosting providers are seen to cause problems with the Facebook login feature, resulting in a redirect loop.
+Please make sure it is a problem with the actual code before you open an issue.

 License
 =======